gsubhampatra/imagegen/README.md

 ---

 Feel free to reach out to us or open an issue if you encounter any problems or have suggestions for improvement.
-Happy Text-to-Image Generation!
+Happy Imagen Generation!